 Bioethanol heaters or fires use approximately 200 ml of fuel per hour.
-Bioethanol fuel is available in 1 litre bottles which cost approximately £3 per litre.
+Bioethanol fuel is available in one litre bottles which cost approximately £3 per litre (when bought in multipacks).
 It is worth taking into consideration that, bioethanol heaters and fire pits come in different sizes.

 This means that a small tabletop garden heater may hold 1 Litre of fuel, however, a fire pit could hold 4 litres of fuel.
 Bearing in mind that the fuel will burn at the same rate, the 1 litre fire could cost £3 for 5 hours, whereas a 4 litre fire pit could cost as much as £12 for 5 hours burn time.

 How do Bioethanol Heaters Compare to Electric and Gas Powered Garden Tabletop Heaters

 - Electric A 2 kW electric garden heater costs 37p per hour or £1.33 for 5 hours.

 - Gas 62p per hour or £3.10 for 5 hours.
 Based on a 3 kW gas-powered tabletop garden heater.

 - Bioethanol Heaters 2ooml per hour, £3.00 for 5 hours, using a 2 kW fire.